 Applications with the most innovative and compelling ideas will receive planning grants of \$50,000, or preliminary planning grants of \$10,000, to develop research and business plans within six months, with staff assistance from the Office of the Vice President for Research.
-Twelve Big Ideas teams have been funded to date.
-Following the planning grant phase, the most promising projects will be invited to compete for additional investments beginning in Fiscal Year 2020.
+Fourteen Big Ideas teams have been funded to date.
+Following the planning grant phase of the 2020 competition, promising projects will be invited to compete for additional investments beginning in Fiscal Year 2021.